miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 develop`, powerful spells can be cast by rather plebeian users — no offense to you plebes reading this.

+And just by way of ultimate validation that everything I'm saying is true, the GNU Project (the Free Software Foundation or FSF) the folks who are **actually behind Linux** (at least as much as Linus Torvalds is) completely embraced this approach with what they call Guix (pronounced Geeks) to copy Nix.
+And I love GNU's Guix implementation of Linux subsystems too — guix is just way less mature right now than Nix.
+Nix has all the macOS tooling *for the cool kids* today.

 ### Recapturing the Glory Days of LAMP

 If this sounds and feels like a *new way,* you would be partially correct —